August Hirt

 August Hirt (28 April 1898 – 2 June 1945) was an anatomist with Swiss and German nationality who served as a chairman at the Reich University in Strasbourg during World War II.
-He performed experiments with mustard gas on inmates at the Natzweiler-Struthof concentration camp and played a lead role in the murders of 86 people at Natzweiler-Struthof for the Jewish skull collection.
+He performed experiments with mustard gas on inmates at the Natzweiler-Struthof concentration camp and played a leading role in the murders of 86 people at Natzweiler-Struthof for the Jewish skull collection.
 The skeletons of his victims were meant to become specimens at the Institute of anatomy in Strasbourg, but completion of the project was stopped by the progress of the war.
-He was an SS-Hauptsturmführer (captain) and in 1944, an SS-Sturmbannführer (major).
+He was an SS-Hauptsturmführer (captain) and by 1944, an SS-Sturmbannführer (major).

 World War I, post-war education and joining the Nazi party

-Hirt was the son of a Swiss business man.
+Hirt was the son of a Swiss businessman.
 In 1914, he volunteered, while still a high school student, to fight in World War I on the German side.
 In October 1916, he was wounded in the upper jaw by a bullet.
-He received the Iron Cross and returned to Mannheim in 1917.
+He received the Iron Cross, 2nd Class and the Wound Badge and returned to Mannheim in 1917 where he received his Abitur.
 He studied medicine at Heidelberg University.
 In 1921, he gained German citizenship.
 In 1922, Hirt obtained his doctorate in medicine with "Der Grenzstrang des Sympathicus bei einigen Sauriern" (English: The Ganglions in the Sympathetic Nervous System of Some Lizards).
 He then worked at the Anatomical Institute in Heidelberg and in 1925 he was authorized to teach thanks to a thesis on nerve cells.
 In 1930 he became professor at Heidelberg University.

 In September 1932, Hirt joined the Militant League for German Culture.
 On 1 April 1933, he joined the Schutzstaffel (SS-Nr.
-100 414), and was promoted to Hauptsturmführer (captain) on 1 July 1937, but he was only a member of the Nazi Party from 1 May 1937, when he enrolled in the universities of the Reich (Mitgliedsnr.
-4012784).
+100,414), and was promoted to Hauptsturmführer (captain) on 1 July 1937, but he was only a member of the Nazi Party from 1 May 1937, when he enrolled in the universities of the Reich (Mitgliedsnr.
+4,012,784).
 From 1 March 1942, he was a member of the personal staff of the RuSHA, the organisation in charge of "racial and ideological purity" of the members of the SS.
 He attained the rank of Sturmbannführer (major) in 1944.

 Hirt was married and had a son and a daughter.